What is Psychology?

 What is Educational Psychology?

-- (In this way, the work of the Educational Psychologists resembles with that of an Engineer, who is a technical expert.
-The Engineer supplies all the knowledge and skill essential for the accomplishment of the job satisfactorily… for example, construction of a bridge.).
-In the same way Educational Psychologists, who is a technical expert in the field of Education, supplies all the information, principles and techniques essential for:
+In this way, the work of the Educational Psychologists resembles with that of an Engineer, who is a technical expert.
+The Engineer supplies all the knowledge and skill essential for the accomplishment of the job satisfactorily… for example, construction of a bridge.

 NATURE OF EDUCATIONAL PSYCHOLOGY